 - IMPORTANT NOTE: If you have a scheduled interview with an employer, and they have an information session or special dinner the night prior, it is imperative that you make every effort to attend.
 They may give you needed information to help you with your upcoming interview.
 We understand that life happens and you may not be able to attend, and if that is the case please email the employer and let them know.

 What is the difference between and open schedule and a pre-select schedule?

 An open schedule simply means that the interview slots are open to anyone who qualifies for the position.
 A pre-select schedule means that the employer is collecting resumes and will then decide which candidates they want to interview.
 If you are selected for a pre-select slot, you should receive an email letting you know the time and date when you can begin signing up for an interview time.
 However, we also encourage you to keep a careful watch over the ‘my interviews’ tab in the Route 2 system.
 You should also see an announcement on your homepage alerting you that you have been invited to interview.

 What should I wear for interviews?

 It is always important to make a great first impression during an interview.
-Check out our interview guide to learn more about appropriate interview attire for both men and women.
+Check out our interview guide to learn more about appropriate interview attire.

 How can I stand out as a candidate?